jhc13/taggui/README.md

 If you want to know more about what each parameter does, you can read the [Hugging Face documentation](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationConfig).

+## Advanced Image List Filtering (New in v1.6)

+The basic functionality of filtering for images that contain a certain tag is available by clicking on the tag in the `All Tags` pane.
+In addition to this, you can construct more complex filters in the `Filter Images` box at the top of the `Images` pane.

+### Filter criteria

+There are four prefixes you can use before a filter term to specify the type of filter you want to apply:

+- `tag:`: Images that have the filter term as a tag
+    - `tag:cat` will match images with the tag `cat`.
+- `caption`: Images that contain the filter term in the caption
+    - The caption is the list of tags as a single string, as it appears in the `.txt` file.
+    - `caption:cat` will match images that have `cat` anywhere in the caption.
+For example, images with the tag `orange cat` or the tag `catastrophe`.
+- `name`: Images that contain the filter term in the file name
+    - `name:cat` will match images such as `cat-1.jpg` or `large_cat.png`.
+- `path`: Images that contain the filter term in the full file path
+    - `path:cat` will match images such as `C:\Users\cats\dog.jpg` or
+      `/home/dogs/cat.jpg`.
+- You can also use a filter term with no prefix to filter for images that contain the term in either the caption or the file path.
+    - `cat` will match images containing `cat` in the caption or file path.

+### Spaces and quotes

+If the filter term contains spaces, you must enclose it in quotes (either single or double quotes).
+For example, to find images with the tag `orange cat`, you must use `tag:"orange cat"` or `tag:'orange cat'`.
+If you have both spaces and quotes in the filter term, you can escape the quotes with backslashes.
+For example, you can use `tag:"orange \"cat\""` for the tag `orange "cat"`.
+An alternative is to use different types of quotes for the outer and inner quotes, like so: `tag:'orange "cat"'`.

+### Combining filters

+Logical operators can be used to combine multiple filters:

+- `NOT`: Images that do not match the filter
+    - `NOT tag:cat` will match images that do not have the tag `cat`.
+- `AND`: Images that match both filters before and after the operator
+    - `tag:cat AND tag:orange` will match images that have both the tag `cat` and the tag `orange`.
+- `OR`: Images that match either filter before or after the operator
+    - `tag:cat OR tag:dog` will match images that have either the tag `cat` or the tag `dog`, or both.

+The lowercase versions of these operators will also work: `not`, `and`, and `or`.

+The operator precedence is `NOT` > `AND` > `OR`, so by default, `NOT` will be evaluated first, then `AND`, then `OR`.
+You can use parentheses to change this order.
+For example, in `tag:cat AND (tag:orange OR tag:white)`, the `OR` will be evaluated first, matching images that have the tag `cat` and either the tag `orange` or the tag `white`.
+You can nest parentheses and operators to create arbitrarily complex filters.

 ## Controls

 - Previous / next image: `Up` / `Down` arrow keys
+- Jump to first untagged image: `Ctrl`+`J`
+- Focus the `Filter Images` box: `Alt`+`F`
 - Focus the image list: `Alt`+`L`
 - Focus the `Add Tag` box: `Alt`+`A`
 - Focus the `Search Tags` box: `Alt`+`S`